 Catch a Film in a Quonset Hut

 Built inside a surplus World War II Quonset hut, the one-of-a-kind Rio Theater has operated since 1950.
-Great snacks and food—including real butter on popcorn, hot apple cider, veggie dogs and red hots with hot kraut—are part of the experience.
+Great snacks and food — including real butter on popcorn, hot apple cider, veggie dogs and red hots with hot kraut — are part of the experience.
 The theater’s false-front entrance holds a mid-century marquee, the Quonset’s sides display giant murals of the region, and draped from the auditorium ceiling is a section of the 1976 “Running Fence,” a globally-acclaimed environmental art piece by Christo and Jeanne-Claude (it ran for 24.5 miles, from Highway 101 in Cotati until descending into the Pacific Ocean at Bodega Bay).
-The Rio, which shows recent movies, is open Friday-Sunday.
+The Rio shows classic and cult films; check its calendar for details.